BitcoinDesign/Guide/guide/how-it-works/private-key-management/overview.md

 ## Picking a scheme for your product

-Now that you have a clear picture of your use case, target audience and risk vectors we can consider which schemes might be suitable for your product.
+Now that you have a clear picture of your use case, target audience and risk vectors, we can consider which schemes might be suitable for your product.

 {% include tip/recommendation.html %}